What would you like to know more about?

 Configuring Mission Trip Application

-Get people off on the right foot with their Mission Trips with a simple application and helpful fundraising visualization.
-See the Quick Start Guide for tips on getting the Mission Trip Application Widget up and running.
+See the Quick Start Guide for tips on getting the Mission Trip Application widget up and running.

-If the shared script hasn't been added to your website, add it to the appropriate webpage, replacing "example-church.com" with the base URL of your church's website.
+If the shared script hasn't been added to your website, add it to the appropriate webpage, replacing "YOUR-BASE-MP-URL" with the base URL with your base MinistryPlatform URL.

 Tip: While not mandatory, this snippet would typically be placed inside a <div> element with the class "container".